What to do on Sunday? - 8 Productive Tips for a Perfect Day Off

 What’s the benefit of cleaning or organizing on Sunday?

-Decluttering your home or workspace clears your mind, reduces stress, and sets a productive tone for the week.
+Decluttering your home or workspace clears your mind, decreases stress, and sets a productive tone for the week.

 How can I enjoy alone time on Sunday?